WHO: Half of mental health disorders start at adolescence | TODAY.NG

 Noting the commitments of the 2030 Sustainable Development Agenda, he regretted that, while Member States agreed collectively to “leave no one behind”, “those struggling with mental health problems are still being marginalised”.

 “If we change our attitude to mental health – we change the world.
-It is time to act on mental health,” the UN chief said.
+It is time to act on mental health.”